whiprandolph/bestseller/Part 2 - Why Are We So Lost/09 - Why Do People Obey Corrupt Leaders.md

 ## Chapter 9: Why Do People Obey Corrupt Leaders?

+***
+move jesus history near top, then comparison below, change framing

+rev-act: how do you think Jesus Christ would feel about people being taught to be obedient to oppressive authorities?

+***

 The shared core experience of having a ruling class is simple: you must obey their laws whether you like them or not.
 Even if you like their laws, you are not allowed to uphold those laws -- if you do, you will be punished for intervening to ensure justice when someone behaves badly.
 Like it or not, you must follow the rulers and their lower authorities, even if you don't trust them or like their leadership.

 Following corrupt, unaccountable leaders is considered a normal part of life in unhealthy cultures: people don't choose their bosses at work, don't choose their commanders in the military, and don't really choose their political leaders, because even in democracies politicians run and win based primarily on money, and therefore they are effectively chosen by the rich.